 Deglazing the pot with beer.

-Pour in a box of beef stock, bring the mixture to a boil, then turn the heat back down and allow the gravy to simmer until the carrots are very soft.
+Pour in a box of beef stock, bring the mixture to a boil, then reduce the heat and let the gravy simmer until the carrots are very soft.

 Pushing the point of a sharp knife into a carrot to test for doneness.